 The Legislative Branch (Senate) is the main body of SA.
 There are 42 Senators split into 3 groups: Academic, Advocacy, and At-Large.

 - Academic Senators represent the different schools and colleges and work with the Program Representatives (who represent and advocate for specific programs).

 - Advocacy Senators advocate for specific non-academic student populations (ex: Women’s Advocacy Senator, LGBT+ Advocacy Senator, First Generation Student Advocacy Senator, etc…).
 Several of these senators chair various Student Association Committees that design and execute projects on campus.
 Some of their past projects have been expanding the boarders of B.O.S.S. service, creation of the Food Pantry, the Green Fund, and the establishment of the annual buss pass etc…

 - At-Large Senators pick and choose what projects they want to spear head, sit on committees, and generally advocate for all students at UWM.

-- Freshman, Transfer Student, and Program Representatives elections will be happening in September and October, so look out for news on our Elections Page!
+- First-Year and Transfer Student Senator elections will be happening in October, so look out for news on our Elections Page!

 The Oversight and Appeals Commission (OAC) is the Judicial Branch and is made up of 5 members (the Chairperson, 2 Deputy Commissioners, and 2 At-Large Commissioners.)
 They hear appeals for the Student Appropriations Committee and UWM Parking Enforcement tickets, as well as officiate all Public Records Requests.
 They keep the records of the Student Association, ensuring that the history of SA is archived.
 And last, but not least, they exist to uphold, explain, and enforce the ethical and procedural standards of SA.